-The pandemic has unrolled a world where digital transformation is key for survival.
-Regardless of the industry, you are part of, interactions must be moved to digital platforms, especially in the event industry, where attendance is usually in larger numbers.
+The pandemic has unrolled a world where digital transformation is critical for survival.
+Regardless of the industry, you are part of, interactions must be moved to digital platforms, especially in the event industry, where attendance is usually in more significant numbers.

-Before we transform every stage, let us delve into the event industry’s broader facets, and how to transform them digitally.
+Before we transform every stage, let us delve into the event industry’s broader facets, and how to change them digitally with a thorough event planning.

 The success of a virtual event lies in the participant’s experience.
 One of the key objectives of an online event must garner as much attendance as possible.

 The future of the event industry lies in technologies such as Augmented Reality and Virtual Reality.
-It is time that the industry harnesses immersive experiences starting now.
-Incorporate immersive experience sessions to guide participants through the technology and its experience – this way, you ensure your participants are ready for your future events.
+It is time that the sector harnesses immersive experiences starting now.
+Incorporate immersive experience sessions to guide participants through the technology and its background – this way, you ensure your participants are ready for your future events.

 Many speak about AI and ML taking over the world in the future.
 Well, news flash – it already has!
 AI and ML have made their way into every aspect of our day-to-day lives to collect data and learn from them.
 These codes are so advanced that they can predict our actions well before we know about them.